Running

 There are multiple options to hosting a server.
 Please try to use Cloud P2P or Direct, and only use Cloud Host as a fallback.
 The description of the different methods are as follows:

-Cloud P2P utilizes a rendezvous server in order to connect two computers behind a router.
-Depending on your router, this may fail and you'll have to use other connection methods.
+Cloud P2P utilizes a rendezvous server to connect two computers behind a router.
+Depending on your router, this method may fail, and you'll need to use an alternative connection method.

 Cloud Host utilizes a hosted server that *relays* traffic between computers.
 Because of the high traffic this uses, the current connection limit is capped at 100.